simulatedScience/Twisty_Puzzle_Program/doc/puzzle_solver/algorithm_generation.md

 ### 2. Advanced algorithm generation through conjugation
 current algorithm generation cannot easily find some popular algorithms because they don't follow the structure n*(base_sequence).
 Instead, they are better described by a sequence mAmAm^-2, where A is the base sequence and m is a setup move that gets undone afterwards.

+### 3. Advanced algorithm generation by recording piece effects
+This idea relaxes the condition on the number of pieces an algorithm can affect.

+1. categorize permutations into:
+   a) those that _move_ pieces around the puzzle (cycles go between different pieces)
+   b) those that _rotate_ pieces in-place (all cycles are within a single piece)
+   c) those that both _move_ and _rotate_ pieces
+   For each affected piece, store, whether it is _moved_, _rotated_.
+2. a new algorithm affecting more than a few pieces can still be accepted, if other algorithms can counteract its side-effects.
+We may find one algorithm that only rotates pieces in-place and another that moves some while rotating others.
+In some cases, these could be combined to create a single new algorithm that only moves pieces.
+   Such cases could be identified by checking the classification of each piece affected.
+The goal would then be to find algorithms that are in categories (a) or (b).
+For new algorithms in (c), we search through existing algorithms to find a pair that can counteract the side-effects of the new one.

+# end condition: Group pieces/ points into orbits.
+applies the same for points

+using random scrambles, record where each piece can move.
+Collect this info into a list of possible positions for each piece.
+To get more complete information, merge the orbits of pieces as soon as one overlapping position is found.
+This way, we can find out which pieces can be interchanged and which can't.

+This process can be recreated using just algorithms and spatial rotations to measure when we have found sufficiently many algorithms to solve the puzzle without base moves.

+Withenough algorithms, it may be feasible, if not advantageous to train an AI using no base moves and instead just algorithms and symmetries.

+Try adding a binary neuron: 1 if last action was a spatial rotation, 0 otherwise.
+Then, punish the agent for using two spatial rotations in a row. (the extra neuron is required for this to remain an MDP).

+When calculating piece orbits from algorithms, don't apply rotations as moves but rather wrap algorithms in rotations as conjuggates (e.g. $r^{-1} a r$ instead of $a$).
+Otherwise, whole puzzle rotations could join orbits.
+I'm not sure if that would be a problem.
+It certainly is a problem without symmetry filtering (example: skewb), but with symmetry filtering (see OneNote), it be irrelevant.